Zephaniah Kingsley: Kingsley and Blacks

 The instability affected his business interests.
 Development of new cotton plantations in the Deep South in the United States, especially after Indian Removal, sharply increased the domestic demand for slaves.
-By 1801 Kingsley was involved in the slave trade.
+By 1801, Kingsley was involved in the slave trade.
 Kingsley began to travel to West Africa to purchase Africans to be traded as slaves between America, Brazil, and the West Indies.
-In 1798 he became a Danish citizen, in the Danish West Indies.
+In 1798 he became a Danish citizen in the Danish West Indies.
 He continued to make his living trading slaves and shipping other goods into the 19th century, although the US prohibited the African slave trade in 1807, effective in 1808.
-Kingsley became a citizen of Spanish Florida in 1803, and many African slaves were smuggled into the U.S. via Florida.
+Kingsley became a Spanish citizen in Spanish Florida in 1803, and many African slaves were smuggled into the U.S. via Florida.

 As free Blacks became progressively more unwelcome in Florida, and Kingsley was unable to prevent this, for their security he moved his family to the new Black country, Haiti.